C-SHORe: Higher-Order Verification via Collapsible Pushdown System Saturation: Preliminaries

 \subsection{Regularity of Collapsible Stacks}

-We will present an algorithm that operates on sets of configurations.
-For this we use order-$\cpdsord$ stack automata, thus defining a notion of regular sets of stacks.
+\lmcscorrection{ We will present an algorithm that operates on sets of configurations. }{ We are interested in regular representations of sets of collapsible pushdown stacks. } For this we use order-$\cpdsord$ stack automata, thus defining a notion of regular sets of stacks.
 These have a nested structure based on a similar automata model by Bouajjani and Meyer~\cite{BM04}.
 The handling of collapse links is similar to automata introduced by Broadbent\etal~\cite{BCOS10}, except we read stacks top-down rather than bottom-up.
+Note, the second condition in the definition below is a uniqueness condition that will be technically convenient throughout this article.
+It can be shown that it does not restrict the expressive power of the automata.

 \begin{defi}[Order-$\cpdsord$ Stack Automata] An \emph{order-$\cpdsord$ stack automaton}